TransMetro García–Monterrey–Guadalupe

-Ecovía is a bus rapid transit (BRT) system in Monterrey, Nuevo Leon that began operations in January 2014.
+TransMetro García–Monterrey–Guadalupe is a line of TransMetro (a subsidiary of Metrorrey), a bus rapid transit (BRT) system in Monterrey, Nuevo Leon that began operations in January 2014 as the Ecovía system.

 Overview

-As of 2014 Ecovía consists of a single route that runs 30 kilometers serving three different municipalities of the Monterrey Metropolitan area: Monterrey, San Nicolas and Guadalupe.
+The line runs over 30 kilometers, serving three different municipalities of the Monterrey Metropolitan area: Monterrey, San Nicolas and Guadalupe.

 Ecovía buses operate within a fully dedicated right of way (busway).
 Buses offer free wifi access.

 Ecovía stations include off-board fare collection and platform level with the bus floor.